 - UG.C4.1 Students with long-term illness or disability who require ongoing support should contact Student Advice and Wellbeing.
-Disabled students and any other students with agreed assessment requirements formally documented in an Individual Student Learning Plan will have provisions put in place dependent on individual need (which will be determined via a Needs Assessment and in discussion with the student and relevant staff within the University). - UG.C4.2 Where illness or other verifiable cause will prevent a student from completing an assessment, s/he should contact the Module Leader as soon as possible.
-The Module Leader may, on receipt of appropriate evidence, agree one or more of the actions listed below. - (i) extend an assessment deadline; - set an alternative assessment, provided the alternative task meets the learning outcomes of the original assessment task.
-The decision to set an alternative assessment must be agreed no later than one week in advance of the original assessment\ item deadline; recorded and reported by the Module Leader to the Board of Examiners.
+Disabled students and any other students with agreed assessment requirements formally documented in an Individual Student Learning Plan will have provisions put in place dependent on individual need (which will be determined via a Needs Assessment and in discussion with the student and relevant staff within the University). - UG.C4.2 Where illness or other cause will prevent a student from completing an assessment, they should contact the Module Leader as soon as possible.
+Evidence for extensions or alternative assessments is not normally required but a Module Leader may require evidence to be submitted to support any such request.
+The Module Leader will, when possible, take one or both actions listed below.

+- (i) extend an assessment deadline; - (ii) set an alternative assessment, provided the alternative task meets the learning outcomes of the original assessment task.